Twenty-Nine Years of Conservation History

 Bethel Pathway Extension to the Intervale Gateway

 The Trails Committee receives a major grant from the Maine Recreational Trails Program to extend the Bethel Pathway onto the Intervale Gateway.
-The planning for the project is currently underway.
+The project adds an additional 1/2 mile to the Bethel Pathway.

 July 15, 2009